Samuel-2626/django-search/article.md

 ![Quote Home Page](https://github.com/Samuel-2626/django-search/blob/main/images/search.png)

+For hobby projects that uses the default database that comes installed with Django (sqlite3), this could be a very good way of adding a search functionality to your app.

+For more complex project, we would be taking a look at full-text search in the next section.

 ## Understanding full-text search

-__Full-text search__ allows us to perform complex search lookups, retrieving results by similarity, or by weighting terms based on how frequent they appear in the text or how important different fields are.
+__Full-text search__ allows us to perform even more complex search lookups, we can retrieve similar words.
+For example words like __child__ and __childern__ should be treated as similar words.
+We can also place more importance to a particular field in our database over others, we can as well rank our result by our relevant they are.

 They are useful when you start considering large blocks of text.

-With full-text searches, words such as “a”, “the”, “and”, etc are ignored.
+With full-text search, words such as “a”, “the”, “and”, etc are ignored.
 These words are known as __stop words__ .

+Also, full-text search are case insensitive.

 To use this feature `django.contrib.postgres` must added to your `INSTALLED_APPS`list.